seL4/microkit/docs/manual.md

 The loader starts first, it has two main jobs:

-1. Unpack all the parts of the system (kernel and capDL initialiser) into their expected locations within main memory.
+1. Unpack all the parts of the system (kernel and initialiser) into their expected locations within main memory.
 2. Finish initialising the hardware such that the rest of the system can start.